 top of page

-Rufus Snoddy moved to Northern Michigan over a decade ago from Los Angeles, California.
-While an adolescent, his family moved to L.A. from rural East Texas in the late 1950's.
+Rufus Snoddy spent his formative art production years in Los Angeles, California.
+While an adolescent, his family moved there from rural East Texas.
 Watching Los Angeles go from street cars and Hollywood bungalows to freeways and gated communities, gave impetus to his sensitivity to change and perception of place.
 Growing up in the inner city, where there were often over a hundred languages spoken in a given high school, lent an awareness and keen interest in texture.

 Snoddy's work reflects a concert of approaches, materials, and dichotomy, striving for seamless shifting from one to the other.
 "It is sculpture....it's painting....it is both."
 More accurately he calls his work Construction Paintings.